 I'm wanting to put up ideas and tips to stay healthy - work in progress so keep an eye on it - I will be discussing making videos and putting these on with Mark ASAP.

 About Me (Mary, Mark's Wife)

 I took up Tai Chi as I had chronic fatigue and mental health issues 25 years ago, after completing a degree in Biochemistry.
 I looked at and tried a wide range of alternative therapies and this was the one that had the strongest scientific basis, and also the one the worked best.
 Pracising daily, just a few minutes even, has a MASSIVE effect on the immune system and how it functions.
 Now more than ever, we need that!
 I will be working with Mark to support as many of our students through this difficult time as possible.
-We have continued classes because while there is a risk of catching it, we firmly believe that the benefits of regular high quality practice outweigh these.
-We are likely to be forced to shut, though - and will go online with live classes and possibly videos this weekend (21st/22nd March).
+We have continued classes where possible because while there is a risk of catching it, we firmly believe that the benefits of regular high quality practice outweigh these.
+We have run online classes via Zoom when restrictions have prevented us from holding classes in person, and will do this again if necessary.

 Covid in 90% of cases causes a mild cold that is recovered from normally.
 In 10% of cases it goes into a second stage, after about 5 days, for unknown reasons.
 It seems that this response is related to an inflammatory response in the body, which tends to be provoked in people with a lowered immune system.
 For me, this means that anything you can do to regulate inflammatory responses and boost immune function has to mean you will react better when you get this virus (which most of us will!!)

 This one is surprisingly difficult for many of us.
 Set yourself a time each day - even if its just 5 or 10 mins.
 It helps if it is the SAME time each day - know that this is the most important thing for you and your family for that time.